-Recipients of the Older Person's Grant (OPG) share their pensions within the households.
+Recipients of the OPG share their pensions within the households.
 Estimates indicate that one grant reaches up to six persons in a recipient's household.
-Family structures in South Africa are fluid and often multi-generational rather than nuclear, which is largely due to segregation policies of the apartheid era and high HIV/AIDS prevalence.
+Family structures in South Africa are fluid and often multigenerational rather than nuclear, which is largely due to segregation policies of the apartheid era and high HIV/AIDS prevalence.
 An HIV/AIDS prevalence rate of 18 per cent among the working age population leads to many people having chronic illnesses and disabilities.
-Older persons often raise their grandchildren because the parents may have passed away due to HIV/AIDS related illnesses.
+Older persons often raise their grandchildren because the parents may have passed away due to HIV/AIDSrelated illnesses.
 In such circumstances, the grants serve as a reliable source of income and are shared within large households.
-Compared to non-recipient households, households in receipt of public old-age grants have higher shares of expenditure on food and education.
+Compared to non-recipient households, households that receive the OPG have higher shares of expenditures on food and education.

 Research has shown that there is a positive correlation between living in a household with an OPG recipient and finding employment.
-Women in the 20-30 age group in recipient households are up to 15 per cent more likely to be employed and 9 per cent more likely to participate in the labour force than those in non-recipient households.
-Recipient households are more likely to experience positive health outcomes for children, especially girls, e.g. better height-for-age and weight-for-height.
+Women in the 20-30 age group in recipient households are up to 15 per cent more likely to be employed and 9 per cent more likely to participate in the labour force than those in nonrecipient households.
+Recipient households are more likely to experience positive health outcomes for children, especially girls, including better height-for-age and weight-for-height.